matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Whenever a server receives an event from a remote server, the receiving server
-must check that the event is allowed by the authorization rules.
-These rules
+must ensure that the event:

+1. Is a valid event, otherwise it is dropped
+2. Passes signature checks, otherwise it is dropped.
+3. Passes hash checks, otherwise it is redacted before being processed
+   further.
+4. Passes authorization rules based on the event's auth events, otherwise it
+   is rejected.
+5. Passes authorization rules based on the state at the event, otherwise it
+   is rejected.
-depend on the state of the room at that event.
+6. Passes auth rules based on the current state of the room, otherwise it
+   is "soft failed".

+Further details of these checks, and how to handle failures, are described
+below.

 Definitions
 +++++++++++